 The vibrant and lively office space underwent a remodel in 2018 - with a vision to bring the outdoors in.
 The challenge was to create a ceiling that emulated the waves of the Pacific, as well as create a sustainable - and tasteful - space to align with the ethos of Union Square.
-Depicitng waves, a product of nature distinct in both their sixe and curvature, out of wood deepended the complexity of the framework for the ceiling system and resulted in vastly different configurations for components throughout the ceiling.
+Depicting waves, a product of nature distinct in both their size and curvature, out of wood deepened the complexity of the framework for the ceiling system and resulted in vastly different configurations for components throughout the ceiling.

 "The fabrication process was more impressive with the beams needing to be packaged and delivered in a specific order to align with the construction zone plan that allowed the lobby to stay open during construction.
 Rulon and their installation partner, Firstline System should be commended on a great example of craftsmanship."